pycon-mentored-sprints/mentored-sprints.dev/faq.md

     faq_items:
       - question: What happens during a Mentored Sprint?
         answer: >-
           The format might vary from event to event.
-But as a guide we try to inlcude the following parts:
+But as a guide we try to include the following parts:
           <br><br>
           1. Welcome and housekeeping rules (CoC, reporting CoC violations, schedule, etc.) <br>
-          2. Introduction to contributing to open source - mini wokrshop on how to do your first contribution to an open source project (optional in event or watch party) <br>
+          2. Introduction to contributing to open source - mini-workshop on how to do your first contribution to an open-source project (optional live event or watch party) <br>
           3. Mentors & project presentation - introduce mentors and the project(s) they can provide mentorship for <br>
           4. Assemble teams - folks join the project they want to contribute to <br>
           5. Sprint!!<br>